zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 3: Create Queue function

-In this task, you will create a second function which will be triggered by the output of the OrdersTimerTrigger function.
-This will simulate the order processing and will add items to the notificationqueue if the order processing is complete and the `sendNotifications` property is true for the order.
+In this task, you create a second function, which is triggered by the output of the OrdersTimerTrigger function.
+This simulates the order processing and adds items to the notificationqueue if the order processing is complete, and the `sendNotifications` property is true for the order.

-This will use an Azure Storage Queue trigger, and an input dataset from Cosmos DB, pulling in customers.
-Output dataset will be Azure Cosmos DB orders table, and an update to set `processed = true`, and the `processedDate` to today.
+This uses an Azure Storage Queue trigger, and an input dataset from Cosmos DB, pulling in customers.
+The output dataset is the Azure Cosmos DB orders table.
+The update sets `processed = true` and the `processedDate` to today's date.

 1. Select **Integrate** under the OrdersTimerTrigger function, then select **Azure Queue Storage (outputQueue)** under **Outputs**.